tmsvn/jauu-net/content/posts/2024-01-13-nvim/index.md

   file management.
 - No session management.
 Just lack of longer standing session where the "overhead" make sense.
-- No startup dashboard like startify, I usually start vim with an file argument (so open a file) or instantly open telescope to open a file.
+- No startup dashboard like startify, I usually start Vim with an file argument (so open a file) or instantly open telescope to open a file.
 No need for an additional interruption beforehand.
-- No note-taking plugin like obsidian or vim orgmode clones.
+- No note-taking plugin like obsidian or Vim orgmode clones.
 Just no need for this.
 - No terminal integration, no tmux bridge, nothing
 - No commenting plugin, do not work for me (I don't write comments! ;-))